 Also Read – Waxing – Before or After a Shower?
 All That You Need to Know

-Avoid waxing during your menstrual cycle.
 During your period, your skin and nerve endings become extra sensitive.
 So be sure to avoid waxing a few days before your period commences, as well as during active menstruation.
-You will experience less pain during the waxing process, and your chance of getting bumps is also markedly reduced.
+You will experience less pain during waxing, and your chance of getting bumps is markedly reduced.
 And these waxing bumps are the last thing you want to worry about during your monthly cycle, right?

-Communicate with your beautician.
-Always make sure you tell your beautician or the person waxing you about your sensitivity to waxing.
+Always tell your beautician or the person waxing you about your sensitivity to waxing.
 They can use a gentler wax (like aloe vera or strawberry wax) or reduce the heat of the wax to help prevent any skin irritation from occurring.

 Also Read – 10 Simple Home Remedies for Milia You Should Know About